rubyu/zookeeper-client/README.markdown

 *ZooKeeperNode* is a management class of the node in ZooKeeper.
 When a *ZooKeeperNode* is created, existence of it's node is not guaranteed.
-If you create a *ZooKeeperNode* for a path, it would not check the node's existence and would not check even correctness of it's path.
+If you create a *ZooKeeperNode* for a path, it would not check existence of the node of the path and would not check even correctness of the path.
-As the *ZooKeeperNode* is just a wrapper of a path string.
+As *ZooKeeperNode* is just a wrapper of a path string.

 Almost all function implemented in *ZooKeeperNode*, because most ZooKeeper's functions are relating to the node.